Praveenamanikandan/Module-7/HEAD RECURSION.md

-# 🔁 Types of Recursion: Head Recursion in Python
+# Types of Recursion: Head Recursion in Python

-## 🎯 AIM:
+##  AIM:
-To write a Python program to demonstrate **Head Recursion** by finding and printing the sequence based on the sum of all digits (even or odd adjusted input).
+Write a Python Program to find the sum of all digits in a number using recursion

-## 🧠 ALGORITHM:
+## ALGORITHM:

 1. **Start**
 2. Define a recursive function `fun(n)`